SkyeVault/Main/README.md

 # Overview

 This is the technical portfolio and development hub for Lorelei Noble.
-Projects include decentralized infrastructure, blockchain development, security automation, and Rust-based tooling.
+Projects include a 3D sandbox using Three.js, decentralized infrastructure, blockchain development, security automation, and Rust-based tooling.

 This repository supports:
 - Arynwood.com — a terminal-styled hub for projects and technical logs